 - virtual worlds (2007),

 I think of websites as multimedia productions, too, and this website is itself an example of my coding in HTML, XML, and using CSS.
 My official title at Science was web editor, having been promoted from associate online editor.
 I'm currently the digital managing editor for American Scientist magazine, so have been either directly responsible for the production or overseeing the writing, editing, and production of all the multimedia materials on American Scientist's website since November, 2015, including social media.

 Interviewing & Hosting

 I have experience in both taped and live interviewing & hosting, prompting discussion among multiple interviewees and/or guests, and facilitating discussion with live audiences, too.

-These opportunities came about because for four years (until mid-2011) I was host & interviewer of Science magazine's weekly podcast.
+These opportunities came about because from 2007-2011 I was host, interviewer, and producer of Science magazine's weekly podcast.

 By 2010, the show earned an Apple iTunes' "Staff Favorites" designation.
 When I left Science to follow my spouse for her tenure-track position in North Carolina, the show was regularly in the top-5 of Apple's iTunes rankings for Science & Medicine podcasts, often #3.

 In 2015, I started my own podcast, The Conjectural, a show that experiments with different ways to tell science stories and has a large, growing audience.

 Rates are negotiable.
 As guidelines, I use the National Association of Science Writers' Wordsworth database for print work, the Editorial Freelance Association's ranges for editing work, the Voices.com rates for vocal work, the Association of Independents in Radio's rates watch for audio work, and the Schedule of Minimums kept by the Writers Guild of America for video work.
 Please contact me at:

 RobertFrederick (at) NASW (dot) org